Hydragon516/darkflow/README.md

 # Requirements

-Python 3.5 and other common packages listed in `requirements.txt`.
+Python 3.5, CUDA 9.0, cudnn 7.3.1 and other common packages listed in `requirements.txt`.

 # Installation